rocktan001/LiteOS/demos/utility/c-algorithms/README_CN.md

 1 2 3 4 5 6
 After remove array a third num:
 1 2 3 4 6
+Find array a second data is [3].
 Array a prepend to list:
 6 4 2 5 3 1
-PrependList len is [6].
+After remove, len is [5], list is:
-After remove third num from prependList:
 6 4 5 3 1
-Find array a second data is [3].
 C algorithms demo task to finished.

 Huawei LiteOS #